By DullesMoms, Jan 2021

 No visit to Washington, DC, would be complete without a trip to the Washington Monument, a towering monolith that honors our country’s first President, George Washington.

-Another stately and impressive tribute to our first President, the George Washington Masonic National Memorial, honors his commitment to the principles of Freemasons.
+Another stately and impressive tribute to our first President, the George Washington Masonic National Memorial, honors his commitment to the principles of Freemasonry.
 Unfamiliar with the Freemasons?
 Click here to learn more.

-Visit the unique and serene Lyndon Baines Johnson Memorial Grove on the Potomac, a location where President Johnson, our nation’s 17th, often came to find refuge.
+Visit the unique and serene Lyndon Baines Johnson Memorial Grove on the Potomac, a place where President Johnson, our nation’s 17th, often found refuge.
 Before visiting, please check this destination’s website to determine its operating status.

 Find Wilson Bay, the thoughtful and beautiful resting place of 28th President Woodrow Wilson, inside the magnificent Washington National Cathedral.